-Vidino is the Director of the Program on Extremism at George Washington University.
+Vidino is the director of the Program on Extremism at George Washington University.
 According to its website, the program “provides analysis on issues related to violent and non-violent extremism” and “aims to develop pragmatic policy solutions that resonate with policymakers, civic leaders, and the general public.”
 The program employs a “multidisciplinary team of experts from across the globe, including government officials with experience in public safety and law enforcement, scholars, former extremists, and counter-extremism practitioners providing first-hand assistance to families grappling with radicalization.”
 The program also supports the U.S. Congressional Counter-Terrorism Caucus by providing “non-partisan analysis on issues related to violent and non-violent extremism through reports, briefings, and academic inquiries.”
 Launched in June 2018, the caucus is described as “the leading bipartisan voice in Congress for pragmatic approaches to tackling extremism and radicalization.”
 In February 2020, GWU announced that the Program on Extremism would become “part of a new consortium of academic, industry, government and laboratory partners throughout the country to support the U.S. Department of Homeland Security with research focused on extremism and counterterrorism.”

 In late 2005, Vidino published an article titled “The Muslim Brotherhood’s Conquest of Europe” in the Middle East Quarterly (MEQ), which is published by Daniel Pipes’ anti-Muslim Middle East Forum.
 Vidino argues that Muslim political organizations in Germany, which he describes as “duplicitous” and ‘terrorist’-linked, are working to spread Islamic law throughout Europe.
 MEF translated the article into multiple languages, including French, German, Arabic, Danish, and Italian.
 His article has also been linked on the German anti-Muslim weblog PI-News.

 Vidino regularly quotes Udo Ulfkotte (d.
 2017), a German anti-Muslim conspiracy theorist who believed that Germany was being ‘Islamized.’
 Ulfkotte claimed that the alleged poor hygiene of Turkish women was to blame for an E. coli outbreak in Germany, stating that Muslims are waging a “fecal matter jihad” against Europeans.
-In his book Mekka Deutschland – Die stille Islamisierung (Mecca Germany – The Silent Islamization; 2015), Ulfkotte wrote, “Seven times per hour, a Muslim cuts off the head of a non-Muslim […] or kills him in another way and loudly shouts out ‘Allahu Akbar.’”
+In his 2015 book Mekka Deutschland – Die stille Islamisierung (Mecca Germany – The Silent Islamization), Ulfkotte wrote, “Seven times per hour, a Muslim cuts off the head of a non-Muslim […] or kills him in another way and loudly shouts out ‘Allahu Akbar.’”
 Vidino has drawn on Ulfkotte’s book Der Krieg in unseren Städten – Wie radikale Islamisten Deutschland unterwandern (War in Our Cities.
 How Radical Islamists Are Infiltrating Germany; 2003).
-Vidino also interviewed Ulfkotte as an expert on ‘Islamic terrorism’ in February 2004 in Frankfurt as a source for one of his publications.
+Vidino also interviewed Ulfkotte as an expert source on ‘Islamic terrorism’ in February 2004 in Frankfurt for one of his publications.

-In December 2018, Vidino presented his work as the coordinator of ‘Study Commission on the Phenomenon of Radicalization and Jihadist Extremism’ (‘Commissione di studio sul fenomeno della radicalizzazione e dell’estremismo jihadista’) alongside the Italy’s then-minister of interior, Marco Minniti (2016–2018) of the social democratic Partito Democratico (Democratic Party).
+In December 2018, Vidino presented his work as the coordinator of the ‘Study Commission on the Phenomenon of Radicalization and Jihadist Extremism’ (‘Commissione di studio sul fenomeno della radicalizzazione e dell’estremismo jihadista’) alongside Italy’s then-minister of interior, Marco Minniti (2016–2018) of the social democratic Partito Democratico (Democratic Party).

-Updated April 28, 2020
+Updated October 15, 2020